David-Manniche/TheMarket/readme.txt

-    => 044473 - when order having only digital item then on checkout step 2 it's displaying shipping => 044470 - when order is of pickup then in admin> customer orders> delivery field is listing which is not required => 044322 - Bank details are not there after order is placed and user opts payment from order detail page
+    => 044473 - when order having only digital item then on checkout step 2 it's displaying shipping => 044470 - when order is of pickup then in admin> customer orders> delivery field is listing which is not required => 044322 - Bank details are not there after order is placed and user opts payment from order detail page => 044562 - after clearing search> suggestion list is not disappearing

 Enhancements:
     => Tax module upgrade